nelson-lang/nelson-gitbook/en/elementary_functions/size.md

  - X - a variable
  - dim - a variable: a positive integer to get the dimth dimension.
+ - dims - a variable: a vector of  positive integer to get the dimth dimensions.

 ## Output argument

  - s - a row vector whose elements contain the length of the corresponding dimension of X.
  - sdim - the length of dimension dim.
+ - vec - length of dimensions dims.
  - [r, c] - number of rows and columns.
  - [s1, ... , sn] - numbers with integer values.